stephkariuki19/MEMORY-GAME/README.md

 # MEMORY-GAME
-a fruit based memory game
+a fruit based memory game built using React